 When it comes to haze, it’s the particulate matter (PM) that lingers in the air that you need to monitor most closely.
 Particulate matter comes in various sizes from the smaller PM2.5 to the larger PM10.
 PM2.5 are the most dangerous of these particles as they’re so small (approximately 1/30th the average width of a human hair) that they lodge deeply into the lungs.
 Because of their tiny size and lightweight, they can also travel long distances and remain in the air for weeks.

-Wear a mask.
-If you absolutely have to head outside for your training while the air quality is poor, wear an N95 mask (or other mask with one way valve) to limit the nasty effects.
+Wear A Mask.
+If you absolutely have to head outside for your training while the air quality is poor, wear an N95 mask (or another mask with one-way valve) to limit the nasty effects.

 While the haze situation is definitely less than ideal, you have to play the cards you’re dealt.
 By taking note of the air quality on a regular basis and implementing guidelines recommended above that are within your control, you should be able to continue training in a way that is a safe and will continue to benefit your health and performance.